stoeps13/connections-doc/source/admin/install/cp_t_customize_email_notifications.md

 The following procedure explains how to use the cloud administration console to create and edit an app/organization extension that you can use to make these customizations.

+!!! note
-**Note:** An organization can have multiple apps for notification customizations.
+    An organization can have multiple apps for notification customizations.
 If multiple apps are enabled, the earliest one will take precedence.
 It is best is to have only one app enabled at a time.

 1. Log in as a user with Organization Administration privileges, click **Admin** on the navigation bar and then click **Manage Organization**.